 The way we see if there are more buyers than sellers in the marketplace is through trends.

-If the price is trending upwards, most people are buying, and if the price is trending downwards, most people are selling.
+If the price is trending upward, most people are buying, and if the price is trending downward, most people are selling.

 There are four situations for any trade, they can either be:

 - Positive with low volume

 Which one of these scenarios do you want to trade?

 If you said 1 and 4 you are spot on right, and here is why.

 When you trade a market move that has volume attached to it there is a higher probability that the market will continue in that direction.

 This is a fundamental factor that holds true for every market and it is something that you should adopt to all your setups going forward.